zance21/dqxclarity/README.md

 ## FAQ

+- _I'm running your program and it's instantly closing_
+  - Make sure you followed **EVERYTHING** in the "Requirements" section at the top of this page
+  - Check the `out.log` and `console.log` file for errors
+  - Don't run DQX as admin.
+This is very unnecessary.
+This includes DQXGame as well as the launcher and other executables in the DQX folder
-- _I'm running run\_clarity.ps1 and it's instantly closing_ >> Check the `out.log` file for errors.
-Additionally, you can shift + right-click inside of the `dqxclarity` folder (in the empty white space of the folder), select "Open Powershell Window Here", type `.\run_clarity.ps1` and press enter.
+  - You can shift + right-click inside of the `dqxclarity` folder (in the empty white space of the folder), select "Open Powershell Window Here", type `.\run_clarity.ps1` and press enter.
 The program will run and you can see the error output in the console.
 If you aren't sure what to do from here, join the Discord and ask for help.
 - _How do I update dqxclarity?_ >> For now, you will need to download the latest updates from the [releases](https://github.com/jmctune/dqxclarity/releases) page.
 Make sure you're creating a **new** folder and aren't just copy/pasting over your old installation.
 - _I'm getting the error INVALID\_CALL\_1 in cutscenes/loading screens_ >> In the Powershell console, make sure you haven't clicked inside of the window.
 If you see "Select:" in the title bar of the program, the script is paused.
 This is a Powershell thing.
 Simply pressing enter after clicking inside of the Powershell console will resume the script.
 Though, if you got the error, you will need to relaunch the program anyways.
 Make sure Powershell doesn't say "Select:" in the title window.
-- _`dqxclarity` opens and closes immediately after I run it_ >> You didn't read the requirements at the top.
-Check the "Change Powershell's execution policy" section and do this.
 - _What's all this stuff `dqxclarity` is installing on my computer?_ >> These are dependencies that `dqxclarity` need to run.
 Nothing is actually installed on your computer, but files are downloaded and places in a contained `venv` folder within the `dqxclarity` directory.
 If you don't want to use `dqxclarity` anymore, simply delete the `dqxclarity` folder and it's gone.
-- _I'm running with the -c flag and `dqxclarity` pauses every time I talk to someone_ >> The `-c` flag is currently an expiremental feature that can still be considered buggy.
+- _I'm running with the -c flag / using the dialog translate feature and `dqxclarity` pauses every time I talk to someone_ >> The `-c` flag is currently an expiremental feature that can still be considered buggy.
 This is still being iterated on with a group of testers.
 Don't expect stability if you intend on using this.
 When you talk to an NPC that needs to be translated, the game pauses for a brief period of time as it must reach out to perform the translation, get the translation back, write it to the game and finally release it back to you.
 Once the text has been translated once, it reads the text from a local database and the pause should be non-existant.
-- _I don't want "x" feature enabled_ >> Everything in `dqxclarity` can be toggled on or off using the various arguments seen in the Advanced section below (minus the actual UI translation, which is the whole purpose of this program).
-Check out the documentation there to see how to do this.
 - _I'm getting the error EXCEPTION\_ACCESS\_VIOLATION from DQX_ >> This is a minor error that can be solved by simply restarting the game and restarting `dqxclarity`.
 These unfortunately happen as this program is altering live game memory.
 If it's very consistent, drop by the Discord and post your situation.
 - _NPC/Player names take awhile for their name to change_ >> This is expected.
 There's a background process that is constantly scanning for these names and replacing them with their translated counterparts.
 Just keep the program running and `dqxclarity` will take care of the rest.
 - _Why isn't the login screen translated?_ >> The v6 patch changed the way this screen functions.
 It's now cached, so if you're on this screen when you run `dqxclarity`, you will need to navigate away from the screen and come back to it.
 Or, just run `dqxclarity` on the announcement screen when you first launch the screen like I told you to above.